Catherine Tempest, Visual artist, Tutor.

 I adore spending time with screen printers - they are such cool people!

 I provide instructional workshops for anyone who wants to learn how to create screen prints on paper.
-I have been tutoring at an open access printmaking workshop in Newcastle, Australia for the past three years and now offer workshops, studio time and photo stencil services from my own studio called TASS.
+I have tutored at an open access printmaking workshop in Newcastle, Australia for three years and now offer workshops, studio time and photo stencil services from my own studio called TASS.
 To see the type of workshops I provide, go to TASS Screenprint Studio.

 I have studied Art Theory and Visual Art and have a background in computer training for adults.